alvisf/Dockerized-Flask-Celery-RabbitMQ-Redis/README.md

 APP = Flask(__name__)
 ```

 We define three routes for Flask to implement: a landing page, a secondary page that embeds and image, and a route for the image itself.
-Our image route generates an image dynamically.
-For this example, it generates a plot using `matplotlib` and some delays are also included so that the time taken to create the image is more apparent.
+Our image route crops an image dynamically.
+For this example, it crops an image using `pillow`, and some delays are also included so that the time taken to create the image is more apparent.

 ```python
 @APP.route('/')